Best Android TV Box 2019 – The Ultimate Buying Guide

 The big selling point other than game streaming is the system’s ability to display 4K media, either as files from LAN shares or as streams from Netflix or YouTube.
 To be sure, it can be challenging to get full 4K streams from Netflix as these require TVs that support HDCP version 2.2 for streaming Ultra HD content.)

 On the other hand, UHD streaming media from YouTube is available and much of it can be really stunning to watch, with an almost issue-free experience so long as your internet connection bandwidth is a good match for the Shield’s ability to download enormous files at 125 Mbps speeds.
-Since Netflix’s 4K trials weren’t available to us then, we had to rely on the demo streams that are gloriously featured in conferences and other events.
+Since Netflix’s 4K trials weren’t available to us then, we had to rely on the demo streams that are gloriously featured at conferences and other events.
 We’re sure that as long as you have a compliant TV set and 4K content access and enjoy good internet connections, you’ll find selections on Netflix’s site that are as rich and well-defined as any of NVidia’s impressive demos.

 As an aside, you won’t have to make a regular HTPC out of the Shield, for Plex server can now be downloaded and installed on the Shield.
 Shield updates have enabled full server versions to run directly on the box, finding and pulling movies, shows, music, etc. from local LAN shares on your networked computers.
 The Shield also supports 4K-ready playback at 60 fps as well as hardware-accelerated transcoding of standardized HD and UHD formats such as H.264 and HEVC.

-This hybrid media/gaming console can put be through its gaming paces in a trio of ways, starting with games that are locally installed on the device that can be readily played at any time.
+This hybrid media/gaming console can put through its gaming paces in a trio of ways, starting with games that are locally installed on the device that can be readily played at any time.
 These are basically Android titles that are customized and certified for big screens.
 You can then progress to wirelessly streaming titles already installed on locally-networked PC that have compatible NVidia GPUs.
 You can also avail of Nvidia cloud services, enabling you to live stream games over fast internet connections.
 Certain titles are playable with the included remote, but realistically the majority will be best manipulated with the standard Shield controller.

 As most gamers would guess, streaming games tend to work with the least issues over Gigabyte LAN connections.
 FPS titles will still see the dropped frames on occasion with graphics-intensive titles like Borderlands.
-With wired LANS, these tended to occur much less often and with reduced corruption during testing of Nvidia’s cloud gaming services.
+With wired LANs, these tended to occur much less often and with reduced corruption during testing of Nvidia’s cloud gaming services.

 Right now, the catalog of locally downloadable game and media is somewhat incomplete but not totally lacking in decent titles from the top publishers such as Hotline Miami.
 That said, the system’s selection of native apps is still weaker overall in comparison to that for the Apple TV and Amazon Fire TV.